ListBox — Smart UI JavaScript API

 "No Items"

-<smart-list-box placeholder='Placeholder'></smart-list-box>
+<smart-list-box placeholder="Placeholder"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let placeholder = listbox.placeholder;
+const placeholder = el.placeholder;

 Sets or retrieves the readonly property of the element.
 When the readonly property is set to true, the element becomes non-editable—users can view its content but cannot modify it.
 This property is commonly used with input and textarea elements to prevent user interaction while still displaying the field’s value.